Volatility trading strategies

 The second strategy (RY) is based on the contango/backwardation state of the volatility term structure.
 The trading rules are as follows:

-Sell VXX if 5-Day Moving Average of VIX/VXV < 1 (i.e. contango)
+Sell (or Short) VXX if 5-Day Moving Average of VIX/VXV < 1 (i.e. contango)

 Table below presents the backtested results from January 2009 to December 2016.
 The starting capital is $10000 and is fully invested in each trade (different position sizing scheme will yield different ending values for the portfolios.
 But the percentage return of each trade remains the same)

 |Net Profit %||1692.97%||3133.09%|

 We observe that RY produced less trades, has a lower annualized return, but less drawdown than VRP.
 The graph below depicts the portfolio equities for the 2 strategies.